githubtraining/security-strategy-essentials/responses/04_add-dependabot.md

 ### Configuring automated security fixes

 You can enable automated security fixes for any repository that uses security alerts and the dependency graph.
 You can disable automated security fixes for an individual repository or for all repositories owned by your user account or organization.
+GitHub will automatically enable automated security fixes in every repository that uses security alerts and the dependency graph.

 ![Screen Shot 2019-10-28 at 1 23 52 PM](https://user-images.githubusercontent.com/6351798/67711794-5c3ed180-f988-11e9-97ba-41451996a2fb.png)

 Here, we have a security alert on the **debug** dependency.
 Clicking on **debug** will show you the pull request created by Dependabot to update the dependency.
+We just updated to `2.6.9` but Dependabot noticed we are still outdated.

-Feel free to approve and merge in this pull request if you want.
+Feel free to <a href="{{ repoUrl }}/pull/4">approve and merge in this pull request</a>.

 <details>
   <summary>How to Install Dependabot if not enabled through automated security fixes</summary>
   <hr>
     1. Navigate to Dependabot on the [GitHub Marketplace](https://github.com/marketplace/dependabot-preview)
     1. Click the "Install it for free" button
     1. Follow on-screen instructions to add Dependabot to your GitHub profile